It can be devastating when you receive the news that your roof needs repair.

 Rescue My Roof has provided ten years of quality workmanship to thousands of homeowners in Southeastern Wisconsin.
 We’ve seen firsthand how the price increases have impacted the industry, and we’ve taken the time to help educate homeowners on what they can do to save their wallets.

-In this article, we’ll give a breakdown of rising prices and what they mean for you.
-In the end, you’ll know exactly what to do to get the best roofing price today.
+In this article, we’ll give a breakdown of rising prices, what they mean for you, and whether they will decrease in 2023.
+In the end, you’ll know what to do to get the best roofing price today.

-Prices are going up everywhere; from last stations to grocery stores to roofing companies, you may have noticed the prices seem to be getting higher and higher each day.
+Prices are going up everywhere; from gas stations to grocery stores to roofing companies, you may have noticed the prices are getting higher and higher each day.

 Why are the prices increasing?
 Here are three things you need to know: